Hey creative writers and/or family historians! Have you ever needed an itty-bitty bit of inspiration to kickstart your creativity?

 Or, is genealogy blogging more your style?
 Then, 52 Ancestors in 52 Weeks just might be your cup of tea.
 Each week, Amy Johnson Crow offers a new topic to help you tell your family’s stories.
 Although I do not regularly participate in the 52 Weeks challenges—mostly because I already have a ton of tales waiting to be put to pen, I did find this week’s prompt promising: Unusual Names.

 Another year has passed, and a new one has just begun.
-On this first day of 2018, as I have done for the past several years, I would like to take some time to reflect on the previous year and contemplate the year that lies ahead.
-Naturally, as a family history buff, I tend to look back instead of forward.
-It is just who I am.
-So here goes…
+On this first day of 2019, as I have done for the past few years, I would like to take some time to reflect on the previous year.
+Since I am a family historian, I tend to look backward, not forward, so here goes…